Blog/seo/What’s the Easiest Way to Add Organisation Schema?

 What Do You Need Before You Start?

-• Legal name, logo URL, and official website address.
+• Official business name, logo URL, and primary website address.

 • Main contact number, email, and physical address.

-• Links to your verified social media accounts (LinkedIn, Facebook, Instagram, etc.).
+• Links to verified social media profiles such as LinkedIn, Facebook, and Instagram.

 How Do You Add Organisation Schema Step by Step?